vmware/vic/doc/user_doc/vic_installation/introduction.md

 - It naturally encapsulates clustering and dynamic scheduling by provisioning to vSphere targets.
 - The resource constraints are dynamically configurable with no impact on the containers.
 - Containers do not share a kernel.
 - There is no local image cache.
-This is kept on a datastore somewhere in the cluster.
+This is kept on a datastore in the cluster that you specify when you deploy a VCH.
 - There is no read-write shared storage

 A VCH is a multi-functional appliance that you deploy as a vApp in a vCenter Server cluster or as a resource pool on an ESXi host.
 The vApp or resource pool provides a useful visual parent-child relationship in the vSphere Web Client so that you can easily identify the container VMs that are provisioned into a VCH.
 You can also specify resource limits on the vApp.
 You can provision multiple VCHs onto a single ESXi host, into a vSphere resource pool, or into a vCenter Server cluster.